rastaman/rnnyt-rn0.50/README.md

 ## Progress

-I'm currently at chapter 6 of the book and so is the code.
+I'm currently at chapter 7 / Navigator of the book and so is the code.

 ## Run the application